 At a hearing, a panel of three adjudicators, called members, will hear the evidence and make a decision.
 At a mediation, one member will facilitate.
 OSET members have knowledge and experience in special education, mediation and adjudication.

-The OSETs are two of the fourteen expert adjudicative tribunals that form Tribunals Ontario.
+The OSETs are two of the thirteen expert adjudicative tribunals that form Tribunals Ontario.
 The OSETs do their work in keeping with the core values Tribunals Ontario:

 - Fairness and independence